rachkj/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+The spoofing vulnerability in `insecure.ts` arises from the lack of authentication and trust placed on user input to set session values.
+Specifically, the `/register` endpoint allows users to set their session's `user` field simply by submitting a name through a form, without any verification.
+This means an attacker can submit the name "Admin" and gain elevated privileges, as the `/sensitive` endpoint checks for `req.session.user === 'Admin'` to authorize access to sensitive operations.
+Since there's no actual login or authentication mechanism in place, this makes it easy for anyone to impersonate an admin.
+Additionally, the session cookie is configured with `httpOnly: false`, making it accessible via client-side JavaScript and increasing the risk of session hijacking through XSS attacks.

 2. Briefly explain different ways in which vulnerability can be exploited.
+- Session spoofing: Attacker submits "Admin" in the form to gain unauthorized access to sensitive routes.
+- Session fixation: Attacker sets up a session with "Admin" and tricks a user into using it.
+- Cookie theft: With httpOnly set to false, attackers can steal session cookies via JavaScript.
+- Role guessing: No validation allows attackers to try different role names to gain access.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+The `secure.ts` version mitigates the spoofing vulnerability present in `insecure.ts` by using safer session cookie settings and better configuration practices.
+Specifically, it sets the `httpOnly` flag to `true`, which prevents JavaScript from accessing session cookies and reduces the risk of cookie theft via XSS.
+It also enables `sameSite`, which helps protect against CSRF attacks.
+Unlike `insecure.ts`, the session secret is passed securely via environment arguments instead of being hardcoded.
+While both versions still lack proper authentication, `secure.ts` makes session hijacking and manipulation significantly harder due to its stricter session configuration.